 Who are you?

-We are mostly, Lidunn, Koshin, Kim and Sarah.
-The four of us run the business, sew, stuff, answer customers’ questions, and check every product that goes out.
-But we are other people too — Vu who sews a lot of our cushions, Mike who crafts our benches, Terri who sells us cotton, Nancy at our fabric place, and many others, all of whom contribute to the well-being of our company.
+We are mostly, Lidunn, Koshin, and 1 employee.
+The three of us run the business, sew stuff, answer customers’ questions, and check every product that goes out.
+But WE are other people too — Vu who sews a lot of our cushions, Mike who crafts our benches, Eva who helps out, Terri who sells us cotton, Nancy at our fabric place, and many others, all of whom contribute to the well-being of our company.

 Do you give discounts for bulk orders?